‘Playing It Cool’ (2014) Review

 “I’m willing to regret you for the rest of my life.”
 Aw.

-Some of the characters were severely underwritten, and you wonder why they were in the movie, flitting in and out of scenes with no real purpose and then disappearing from the film altogether.
+Some of the characters were severely underwritten, and you wonder why they were in the movie, flitting in and out of scenes with no real purpose, then disappearing altogether.

-The concept was an interesting one, but the laughs were lacking.
+The concept was interesting, but the laughs were lacking.
 Playing It Cool grabs almost every rom-com trope by the balls.
-It runs with them (the group of friends discussing men vs. women, the awkward high five meant to be a wave, the typical meet-cute, the breaking up of a wedding, etc.), but unfortunately, it’s lacking the charm that makes good rom-coms so enjoyable.
+It runs with them (the group of friends discussing men vs. women, the awkward high-five meant to be a wave, the typical meet-cute, the breaking up of a wedding, etc.), but unfortunately, it lacks the charm that makes good rom-coms so enjoyable.

 Watched: 11/20/2018